NSWALC & the LALC Network to Aboriginal Land Councils in NSW

 - Any other functions conferred on the Board by or under the Act.

-The functions an LALC Board must be carried out in line with the ALRA and the Regulations and must be consistent with its Community,
+The functions of a LALC Board must be carried out in line with the ALRA and the Regulations and must be consistent with its Community,

 The LALC’s Chief Executive Officer manages its day-to-day operations.
 His or her role and function are set out in section 78A(2) of